MYSTERY IS A COMPASS

 In Plato’s Meno, a poetic assertion was proposed by Socrates that a Man’s soul has acquired knowledge of all things prior to birth and thus what one perceives to be learning in life is not the acquisition of unknown knowledge, but recollection or recovery of knowledge already known.
 In response, he was challenged by Meno with a paradox; How does one search for something that is unknown to you when you do not know at all what it is?

 Conceivably, there is a mystery to this unknown entity and that this mystery can act as a compass guiding you through the seemingly unknown.

 Mystery Is A Compass delves into that theory with the disappearance of 20-year-old Everett Ruess.
 He was last seen in November 1934 heading into Davis Gulch off Escalante in Utah, USA.
-A boy utterly consumed by the wild desert landscape while on a metaphysical quest in search of the unknown, rare indeed was his ability to sense beauty so acutely that it bordered on pain.
+A boy utterly consumed by the wild desert landscape on a metaphysical quest in search of the unknown, rare indeed was his ability to sense beauty so acutely that it bordered on pain.
 A penniless romantic, he wandered through the terra incognita of the land and proclaimed in his letters to the outside world: “I have seen almost more beauty than I can bear.”

 52pp french-fold book.

 Digital Offset Printing and hand-bound.